splunk/public-o11y-docs/gdi/opentelemetry/sizing.rst

 Here's a few tips:

-* If using the ``memory_limiter processor``, check the metric ``otelcol_processor_refused_spans``.
-This processor allows you to restrict the amount of memory the Collector can use.
+* If using the ``memory_limiter`` processor, check the ``otelcol_processor_refused_spans`` metric.
 If data is being refused from entering the pipeline too often, scale up your Collector cluster.
-You can scale down once the memory consumption across the nodes is significantly lower than the limit set in this processor.
+You can scale down after memory consumption across the nodes is significantly lower than the limit set through the processor.
 * Check metrics related to the queue sizes for exporters, such as ``otelcol_exporter_queue_capacity`` and ``otelcol_exporter_queue_size``.
 If there aren't enough workers or the backend is too slow, data starts piling up in the queue until there's no more space and it's rejected.

 Sometimes scaling won't bring any benefits: